 • Use a mix of broad and narrow claims: This ensures the patent can hold up against court challenges while still serving your business’s core interests.
 Broad independent claims, along with dependent claims focused on the most valuable features, can be a potent mixture!

-Design-around risk assesses how easy it is for a competitor to find a way to to produce a similar product without infringing your patent — which could easily happen if your claims are too narrow.
+“Design-around risk”: A competitor might find a way to produce a similar product without technically infringing your patent.
+In other words, your competitors could find a way to “design around” the claims of your patent — which could easily happen if your claims are too narrow.

 HOW TO MINIMIZE DESIGN-AROUND RISK